Teen wanted in Robeson County murder arrested in Raleigh - NewsBreak

 ROBESON COUNTY, N.C.
-(WBTW) — A teen wanted in connection with a Robeson County murder was arrested Thursday night in Raleigh, according to the Robeson County Sheriff’s Office.
+(WBTW) — A teen who was wanted in connection with a Robeson County murder was arrested Thursday night in Raleigh, according to the Robeson County Sheriff’s Office.

 Jacobs’ body was found on Feb.
 1 in a car in a field in the area of Hornet Road and Meadow Road, just outside the city of Lumberton.